1. Reflective Journal

 Reflective journaling involves reflecting on your day, experiences, or specific topics like faith, family, or love.
 This can be a great resource for everyday journaling or end-of-week or month reflection.

 Reflective journaling can be done on any blank piece of paper, or you can buy a guided journal that deals with a specific topic to help you get into the practice.
+The Dua Journal offers a range of guided journals on different topics from self-love as Muslim women to reflections on the Quran.

 2. Gratitude Journal